FrancescoXD/dotfiles/README.md

 # dotfiles
 My dotfiles.

-In this repo you can find my config files.
+In this repo you can find my config files (.old_wm dir is for my old i3/sway configs).

 ## Packages
 - zsh / oh-my-zsh